Kennius7/shosan-academy-app/README.md

 Note:

 1. Make the logged user state persistent using local storage.
+DONE!
 2. Mobile responsiveness for the courses section.
 3. Design the Footer.
 4. Add the deadline date just below the countdown timer.